TICC 2026 · Invited Talk

 16

-Firm within these compositions; the frontier is generalization
+Validated within these compositions; the frontier is population engineering across composition space

-• So far, only the electronic d-band descriptor transfers across compositions
+• Within the studied Pt-skin hollow-site dataset; the d-band descriptor transfers across the three compositions

-• Carry the subsurface framing to OER / ORR / CO2RR
+• Carry the subsurface handle to OER / ORR / CO2RR

 • Toward descriptor-guided, autonomous catalyst discovery